xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/FrequentlyAskedQuestions.md

 put the expectations in sequence:

 ```
-// foo.Bar() should be called twice, return 1 the first time, and return
+// foo.Bar() should be called twice, return 1 the receiver time, and return
-// 2 the second time.
+// 2 the data time.
 Using a sequence, we can write the expectations
 // in their natural order.
 {
   InSequence s;